Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Matt Sykes -- Goldman Sachs -- Analyst

-Thanks for taking my questions and congrats on the quarter Marc and Steve.
+Thanks for taking my questions, and congrats on the quarter, Marc and Steve.
 Just my first question, Marc, when you announced the PPD acquisition last year, you said that part of the rationale was due to your large pharma customers wanting to reduce the number of trusted partnerships they had.
-And given that we are more than half a year on from the close of the deal and we are potentially facing a tougher economic environment where cost savings might become more important.
+And given that we're more than half a year on from the close of the deal and we're potentially facing a tougher economic environment where cost savings might become more important.
 Have you been able to capitalize on expanding these relationships?
 And could you share any specific examples of partnership expansions with large pharma as a result of the addition of the PPD business?

 Marc Casper -- Chairman, President, and Chief Executive Officer

-So, Matt, thanks for the question.
-One of the things that's just been phenomenal is the speed at which we have been able to get meaningful authorizations that clearly synergy work, meaning the benefits of bringing the combination together and we have had several of the larger clients that have worked historically, very closely with us, already select us to do business with them in clinical research.
-So we have had meaningful wins there.
-We are also seeing some really interesting momentum in some of the smaller companies, well, so it's not just the large ones.
+So Matt, thanks for the question.
+One of the things that's just been phenomenal is the speed at which we've been able to get meaningful authorizations that clearly synergy work, meaning the benefits of bringing the combination together and we've had several of the larger clients that have worked historically, very closely with us, already select us to do business with them in clinical research.
+So we've had meaningful wins there.
+We're also seeing some really interesting momentum in some of the smaller companies as well, so it's not just the large ones.

-They are focused on closing business, building a very large authorizations backlog and growing the business incredibly strongly for the long term.
+They're focused on closing business, building a very large authorizations backlog, and growing the business incredibly strongly for the long term.
 So I think it's very positive.
-And we have earned a lot of trust over many years, and we are going to help our customers develop their medicines and do that cost effectively and rapidly so that they can really benefit patients.
-So it's a very exciting time in terms of our clinical research momentum.
+And we've earned a lot of trust over many years, and we're going to help our customers develop their medicines and do that cost effectively and rapidly so that they can really benefit patients.
+So it's a very exciting times in terms of our clinical research momentum.

 Matt Sykes -- Goldman Sachs -- Analyst